List of Terms

 Used by researchers and planners to identify expected population, jobs and housing growth and to understand the interactions between land use, transportation, and the economy.
 Models help planners analyze and test various spatial distributions of jobs, population and land uses and describe to policy-makers and the public about the relationship between land use and transportation.

 Metropolitan Planning Organization: A federally required planning body responsible for the transportation planning and project selection in its region; the governor designates an MPO in every urbanized area with a population of over 50,000.
-MTC is the Bay Area’s MPO.
+MTC is the MPO for the nine-county San Francisco Bay Area.

 Projects that seek discretionary funds from Plan Bay Area, as well as projects that have not yet completed an environmental impact report (EIR).